Curiously recurring template pattern

-The curiously recurring template pattern (CRTP) is an idiom, originally in C++, in which a class X derives from a class template instantiation using X itself as a template argument.
-More generally it is known as F-bound polymorphism, and it is a form of F-bounded quantification.
+The curiously recurring template pattern (CRTP) is an idiom in which a class derives from a class template instantiation using itself as a template parameter.
+More generally it is known as $F$-bound polymorphism, and it is a form of F-bounded quantification.

 History

-The technique was formalized in 1989 as "F-bounded quantification."
+The technique was formalized in 1989 as "$F$-bounded quantification."
 The name "CRTP" was independently coined by Jim Coplien in 1995, who had observed it in some of the earliest C++ template code as well as in code examples that Timothy Budd created in his multiparadigm language Leda.
 It is sometimes called "Upside-Down Inheritance" due to the way it allows class hierarchies to be extended by substituting different base classes.

 The Microsoft Implementation of CRTP in Active Template Library (ATL) was independently discovered, also in 1995, by Jan Falkin, who accidentally derived a base class from a derived class.
 Christian Beaumont first saw Falkin's code and initially thought it could not compile in the Microsoft compiler available at the time.
 Following the revelation that it did work, Beaumont based the entire ATL and Windows Template Library (WTL) design on this mistake.